Find Affordable College Courses

 RIT Natural Resources Conservation Bachelor’s Program

-During the 2020-2021 academic year, 12 conservation majors earned their bachelor's degree from RIT.
-Of these graduates, 50% were men and 50% were women.
-The typical conservation bachelor's degree program is made up of only 40% men.
-So male students are more repesented at RIT since its program graduates 10% more men than average.
+For the most recent academic year available, 70% of conservation bachelor's degrees went to men and 30% went to women.
+The typical conservation bachelor's degree program is made up of only 38% men.
+So male students are more repesented at RIT since its program graduates 32% more men than average.

 undefined

-About 67% of those who receive a bachelor's degree in conservation at RIT are white.
+About 70% of those who receive a bachelor's degree in conservation at RIT are white.
 This is typical for this degree on the nationwide level.
+Prospective students may be interested in knowing that this school graduates 4% more racial-ethnic minorities in its conservation bachelor's program than the national average.*

 The following table and chart show the race/ethnicity for students who recently graduated from Rochester Institute of Technology with a bachelor's in conservation.